mlcommons/inference/loadgen/README_BUILD.md

     third_party/gn/gn gen out/Release --args="is_debug=false"
     third_party/gn/gn gen out/Debug --args="is_debug=true"

-You will find the binary in out/Release/obj/loadgen/libmlpi\_loadgen.a.
+You will find the binary in out/Release/obj/loadgen/libmlperf\_loadgen.a.
 (Or as a .lib on Windows).

 Link that library directly into the executable you want to test.

 From here you can edit+build over and over using one of the following targets:

-    third_party/ninja/ninja -C out/Release mlpi_loadgen
+    third_party/ninja/ninja -C out/Release mlperf_loadgen
-    third_party/ninja/ninja -C out/Release loadgen_pymodule_wheel_lib
+    third_party/ninja/ninja -C out/Release loadgen_pymodule_wheel_src

 Optionally, create a project file for your favorite IDE.
 See [gn documentation](https://gn.googlesource.com/gn/+/master/docs/reference.md#ide-options) for details.